 development for compliance with the approved development plan.

-development plan by the council, the council, may, by a majority vote, withdraw approval of
+the council, the council, may, by a majority vote, withdraw approval of such development plan,

 be authorized by the director of planning and development at his discretion.
 The director of

 planning and development shall notify the commission of any such changes.

 (14) Changes to a development plan approved prior

 to November 18, 1996, other than those

 considered minor by the director of planning and development, shall be submitted to the

 commission for a public hearing.
 The public hearing shall follow the same procedures outlined